 |Kitcheners were monks who were responsible for running the kitchen.
 Traditionally they would have to obey the orders of the cellarer.

 |Precentors would oversee and facilitate all writing that took place within the monastery, as well as acting as an archivist and librarian.

-|Sacrist:||Sacrists looked after the treasure in a monastery when it was displayed publicly - they would sit in a watching chamber to keep watch over visitors to the monastery.|
+|Sacrists were responsible for looking after the treasure in a monastery and would be placed in a watching chamber to keep watch over any visitors.

 "Positions of Responsibility in a Monastery".
 HistoryLearning.com.
-2015.
+2024.
 Web.